daos-stack/daos/src/control/server/README.md

 This subcommand requires elevated permissions (sudo).

-NVMe access through SPDK as an unprivileged user can be enabled by first running `sudo daos_server prep-nvme -p 4096 -u bob`.
+NVMe access through SPDK as an unprivileged user can be enabled by first running `sudo daos_server storage prep-nvme -w 0000:81:00.0 -p 4096 -u bob`.
 This will perform the required setup in order for `daos_server` to be run by user "bob" who will own the hugepage mountpoint directory and vfio groups as needed in SPDK operations.
 If the `target-user` is unspecified (`-u` short option), the target user will be the issuer of the sudo command (or root if not using sudo).
 The specification of `hugepages` (`-p` short option) defines the number of huge pages to allocate for use by SPDK.
+The specification of `pci-whitelist` (`-w` short option) allows user to optionally specify which PCI devices to unbind from the Kernel driver for use with SPDK, as opposed to unbinding all devices by default.

-The configuration commands that require elevated permissions are in `src/control/mgmt/init/setup_spdk.sh` (script is installed as `install/share/setup_spdk.sh`).
+The configuration commands that require elevated permissions are in `src/control/server/init/setup_spdk.sh` (script is installed as `install/share/control/setup_spdk.sh`).

 The sudoers file can be accessed with command `visudo` and permissions can be granted to a user to execute a specific command pattern (requires prior knowledge of `daos_server` binary location):
 ```